rchain/bounties/CONTRIBUTING.md

 ## Becoming a Member

-By joining the Cooperative you will participate in the lively conversation of the RChain community, vote on budgets and rewards, and submit invoices.
+By joining the Cooperative you will participate in the lively conversation of the RChain community.
 Members can access the Discord server (no trolls or scammers) with direct access to the developers and governance decision making.

 ### Process